cseanburns/systems-librarianship/src/4e-basic-opac-admin.md

 provide [other modules for other types of work][ERMILS].
 These include modules for acquisitions, authority files, circulation, course reserves, patron management, and more.
+In the prior section,
+we created one of those modules: a bare bones OPAC.
 In this section,
-we are going to create a bare bones cataloging module in the same kind of way that we created a bare bones OPAC.
+we are going to create a bare bones cataloging module in the same kind of way.

 Up until this point,
 you have been adding records to your OPAC using the MySQL command interface.